chromice/ae/README.md

 $morgan_id = ae::database()->insert_id();
 ```

 In this example we are using `{data:names}` and `{data:values}` placeholders and specify column names and corresponding values via `aeDatabase::data()` method.
-Now, I made a typo in the authors name, so let's fix it:
+Now, I intentionally made a typo in the authors name, so let's fix it:

 ```php
 ae::database()